Nonparametric methods controlling the median of the false discovery proportion: Existing nonparametric methods for FDP estimation

-The methods proposed in this paper are nonparametric, in the sense that the stochastic part of the model is not assumed to follow some parametric distribution.
+The methods proposed in this paper are nonparametric (or semiparametric), in the sense that the test statistics are not assumed to follow some parametric distribution.
 They can be used in many settings where existing nonparametric multiple testing methods can also be used.
-The purpose of Section \ref{secexisting} is to gently introduce some of these settings and methods, which will be relevant in the rest of the paper.
-Firstly, in Section \ref{secsingle}, we discuss examples of simple one-dimensional models, where basic nonparametric tests can be applied.
-These models will be extended to multiple testing settings in the examples in Section \ref{secmainas}.
-In Section \ref{secexm} we discuss multiple testing settings and corresponding nonparametric approaches for median unbiased estimation of the FDP.
-These will be compared to our novel approach conceptually in Section B of the Supplement and using simulation results in Section \ref{secsimest}.
+In Section \ref{secsingle}, we review some basic examples of nonparametric models and tests, for the case where there is a single hypothesis.
+These models are extended to multiple testing settings in the examples in Section \ref{secexvalidass}.
+It is worth remarking that the new multiple testing methods can also be combined with various parametric models and tests.
+Indeed, test statistics are often asymptotically multivariate normal, and then the symmetry assumption that we will require (Assumption \ref{asssym} in Section \ref{secmainas}) is satisfied asymptotically.